Skip to Content

 The Ongnyucheon Stream and the Eojeong Well pass through Huwon Secret Garden.
 This stream was designed with a simple stone bridge connecting numerous pavilions throughout the complex.

 These bridges are perfect for pedestrians to explore more of the gardens.
-Next to the Eojeong Eell, you will find a large natural rock, a curved waterway and a manmade waterfall.
+Next to the Eojeong Eell, you’ll find a large natural rock, a curved waterway and a waterfall.
+Our tour guide highlighted Cheonguijeong Pavilion because it features a straw-thatched roof and it’s positioned in the center of a small rice field.

 Chinese Juniper Tree inside Changdeokgung Palace